jnshah014/Ryu-Encryption/README.md

 N.B.
 This is **not** the official name for this Cipher

 ### 1.4) User Requirements
+- GUI
   - Ability for the User to access the Main Screen
   - Ability for the User to access the Encryption Screen
   - Ability for the User to access the Decryption Screen
   - Inability for the User to resize any Screens
+- Validation
+  - Ability for the User to recieve a Warning when their Key does not match the following conditions:
+    - 8 characters or over in length
+    - Contains at least 1 non-alphanumeric character
+- Algorithms
   - Ability for the User to Encrypt Data using Level 1
   - Ability for the User to Decrypt Data using Level 1
   - Ability for the User to Encrypt Data using Level 2
   - Ability for the User to Decrypt Data using Level 2
   - Ability for the User to Encrypt Data using Level 3
   - Ability for the User to Decrypt Data using Level 3

-- Ability for the User to recieve a Warning when their Key does not match the following conditions:
-  - 8 characters or over in length
-  - Contains at least 1 non-alphanumeric character

 ## 2) Current System in place
 ```python